 After Viking times Billinghamshire was the estate of the Priors of Durham Cathedral and it was given to them or confirmed as their possession by King William I. The shire included Billingham, Belasis, Cowpen Bewley, Newton Bewley and Wolviston.

-Billingham church, dedicated to St Cuthbert, is one of Billingham’s biggest surprises. with a Saxon tower dating to 1000AD though some other parts of the church including parts of the nave are older, dating to the 7th or early 8th century.
+Billingham church, dedicated to St Cuthbert, is one of Billingham’s biggest surprises with a Saxon tower dating to 1000AD though some other parts of the church including parts of the nave are older, dating to the seventh or early eighth century.
 Modern extensions of the church date to the Victorian era and late 1930s.

-In medieval times a family descended from a man called John De Cowhird lived at Billingham and took the surname from the place though they later moved to Crook Hall near Durham City, a place with which they became more closely associated.
+In medieval times a family called Billingham descended from a man called John De Cowhird lived at Billingham and had taken their surname from the place.
+They later moved to Crook Hall near Durham City, a place with which they became more closely associated.
 By the 1600s notable families at Billingham were the Andersons and Chapmans.

 In the nineteenth century Billingham was still a tiny village and was even smaller than the village of Norton, to the west, from which its lands were separated by the Lustrum Beck and a mill race.
 To the north of Billingham across the countryside to the north was Wolviston, a village that was then much larger than Billingham but now just falls short of being physically absorbed by the town of Billingham today.

 Another village, called Cowpen Bewley lay across the countryside to the north east of Billingam near the Cowpen marshes.
 About the same size as the old village of Billingham, like Wolviston, it too has now almost been absorbed by Billingham’s growth.
-Between Wolviston and Cowpen Bewley another village, Newton Bewley still remains an isolated separate village today and is on the Stockton to Hartlepool road.
+Between Wolviston and Cowpen Bewley another village, Newton Bewley still remains as an isolated separate village on the Stockton to Hartlepool road.

-Staying in the 19th century, to the east of Billingham and towards a sweeping broad meander of the Tees at Bamlet’s Bight was yet more open countryside, save for the site of farms called Billingham Grange and Tibbersley and a small salt works near the river.
-Today this whole former countryside area is now the home to the Billingham chemical works (and has been since 1917) as well as other neighbouring industries.
+Staying in the nineteenth century, to the east of Billingham and towards a sweeping broad meander of the Tees at Bamlet’s Bight was yet more open countryside, save for the site of farms called Billingham Grange and Tibbersley and a small salt works near the river.
+Today this whole former countryside area is now the home to the Billingham chemical works (and has been since 1917) along with other neighbouring industries.

 Wolviston – the farm or estate that once belonged to someone with the Anglo-Saxon name Wulf is still a substantial village just outside the northern edge of Billingham.
-It has excellent links to the adjoining road network being very close to the A19 and A689 and the nearby Wynyard Business Park.
+It has excellent links to the adjoining road network being very close to the A19 and A689 and the nearby business park at Wynyard.
 For significant parts of its course, the A19 more or less follows the course of the old Stockton to Sunderland turnpike but it passes Woviston to the west.
 Here in Wolviston, the village High Street on the eastern side of the village follows the course of the earlier turnpike road.